-In high season, mainly in the summer months, the weather is very hot.
+Mainly in the summer months, the weather is very hot.
 It is also the period when Ksamil is besieged by tourists.
 Small beaches can be filled to the brim with deckchairs and towels.
 Apparently, the entrance to most of them is paid in high season.
-Of course, you can find calmer places outside of the city, but you will have to take a longer walk or even ride with a car.
-Therefore, it seems that the fame of the beautiful beaches has surpassed the touristic infrastructure and in the season it is a place full of people, but for now it can’t be called a beautiful resort.
+Of course, you can find calmer places outside of the city, but you will have to take a long walk or even drive in a car.
+Therefore, it seems that the fame of the beautiful beaches has surpassed the touristic infrastructure and in the season it is a place full of people, but for now, it can’t be called a beautiful resort.

 HOW TO GET TO KSAMIL?